Alpine to Alsea

 https://ridewithgps.com/routes/37736415

-Definitely stop to see Alsea Falls.
+Definitely stop to see Alsea Falls (see photo below).
 You have a choice about where to stop.
-It’s a bit confusing.
-If you stop at the Alsea Falls campground (prominently marked with a formal sign reading “Alsea Falls Recreation Site”), you’ll have about a mile walk to the falls.
-It’s a lovely trail, but still… If you go further down the road, you’ll come to the formal parking area for the falls (prominently marked with a formal sign reading “Alsea Falls Recreation Site”).
-Right, two identical signs.
-I said it was confusing.
+First you’ll see a large sign reading “Alsea Falls Campground.”
+If you stop there, you’ll have about a mile walk to the falls.
+It’s a lovely trail, but still… A bit further down the road, you’ll see a road sign reading “Alsea Falls Picnic Area” with an arrow pointing down the road.
+Next you’ll see signs reading “Alsea Falls Picnic Area” and “Alsea Falls” pointing into a parking lot, and a big formal sign reading “Alsea Falls Recreation Site.”
 The parking area will leave you with a 1/4 mile hike to the falls.
-If you don’t want to walk, or you don’t want to pay the use fee at the parking area, continue a stone’s throw past the second sign to a narrow pull-out area on the R shoulder lined with 11 10×10 timbers on end, standing perhaps 16 inches high.
-Take the informal but evident path down to the visible picnic table, lock your bike to a tree, and continue to the falls—about 150 ft.
+If you don’t want to walk, or you don’t want to pay the use fee at the parking area, continue a stone’s throw past the last sign to a narrow pull-out area on the R shoulder lined with 11 10×10 timbers on end, standing perhaps 16 inches high.
+Take the informal but evident path down through the campground, lock your bike to a tree, and continue to the falls—about 80 ft.
 You can do this last route in cycling shoes.
 You’ll probably want to bring walking shoes for either of the longer routes.

 Shortening the ride: Ride to the falls and turn around.
 But you’ll miss the best of the woods.
+Even easier: start at the west end and ride to the falls, then turn around.

 Adding miles: it’s easy to turn this ride into a loop by continuing north through Alsea on Hwy 34, riding to Decker Rd. on your R, taking Decker to Bellfountain Rd. and returning to Alpine on Bellfountain.
 It’s all pretty good.
 Hwy 34 is pretty busy.
 On the map Bellfountain Rd. looks like it might be flat, but it isn’t—it’s big rollers through the foothills to the immediate west of the Willamette valley, so save some energy for it.
 Of course if you do this loop you miss the return ride from Alsea to Alpine, and that would be a loss.